SeekND/CaptureTheFlag/README.md

   ### GAME IDEA 3 (DEATH MATCH - MODE 5) ###
-  Up to 8 players (R1-R8) start from a staging area and try to capture as many flags as they can before everyone runs out of battery.
+  Up to 8 players (each frequency can now be configured) start from a staging area and try to capture as many flags as they can before everyone runs out of battery.
   The one with the most flags captured wins.
-  - R1 BLUE
-  - R2 GREEN
-  - R3 YELLOW
-  - R4 RED
-  - R5 CYAN
-  - R6 VIOLET
-  - R7 WHITE
-  - R8 MULTICOLOUR

  Game restarts automatically once the timer finishes.

  ### GAME IDEA 5 (SINGLEPLAYER CTF - MODE 4)  ###
-  Set your whoop to raceband1.
+  Set your whoop to the first configured frequency.
 Turn all the flags and spread them in several places of your house.
   Once you start capturing a flag the timer for that flag will start.
 If you go away from that flag the leds will start decreasing.
   If the leds of the flag get to 0 you will not be able to recapture the flag.
 See how long you will managed to keep all flags alive.

 Once the timer finishes the flag will show how many points they got.
 If you fail the flag will turn red.

-  - Use Raceband1

  Game restarts automatically once the timer finishes.